ElektraInitiative/libelektra/src/plugins/mozprefs/README.md

 ## Basics

-This plugin works on [Mozilla preference files](https://developer.mozilla.org/en-US/docs/Mozilla/Preferences/A_brief_guide_to_Mozilla_preferences) and is used in Elektras [Firefox autoconfig script](autoconfig/README.md).
+This plugin works on [Mozilla preference files](https://developer.mozilla.org/en-US/docs/Mozilla/Preferences/A_brief_guide_to_Mozilla_preferences) and is used in Elektra’s [Firefox autoconfig script](autoconfig/README.md).

 ### Preference Types